slindquist3-zz/Bloomingdales/README.md

 I added inverse animations to each type of button so that upon hovering over white buttons the background color will darken, while black button backgrounds will lighten.

 ## What I'm proud of
 Some of the features that were most challenging about this project are actually what I enjoyed the most.
 For instance, my goal was to write code that could be reusable for any product model on sale.
-Creating the logic of how to have different color choices point to image urls and then access those values based on user interactions took me a while to figure out, especially given that different products could have a different number of color options or sizes.
+Creating the logic of how to have different color choices linked to image urls and then be able access those values based on user interactions took me a while to figure out, especially given that different products could have a different number of color options or sizes.

 With my first foray into programming with Backbone.js, I'm proud of creating reusable code that could in theory be used to handle a larger collection of product data.